ndhoang123/ITKowledge/DB/README.md

 - **Function** are used as method.
 You pass it sth and it returns a result.
 Should be small and fast - does it on the fly.
 Usually used in a SELECT statement.
 - It has only one input parameter, it can be a table or basically a scalar value.
 - We cannot call the SP in function.

+## DML, DDL
+### DML (Data manipulation language)
+- DML events are INSERT, UPDATE, DELETE on table or view.
+### DDL (Data definition language)
+- DDL events are ALTER, DROP, CREATE.

+## Index
+- An **index** on an attribute A of a relation is a data structure that makes it efficient to find those tuples that have a fixed value for attribute A.
+### **Selections of indexes**
+- Two important factors to consider:
+    + The existence of an index on an attribute may speed up greatly the execution of those queries in which a value, or range of values, is specified for that attribute, and may speed up joins involving that attribute as well.
+    + On the other hand, every index built for one or more attributes of some relation makes insertions, deletions, and updates to that relation more complex and time-consuming.